NathanOrme/rest-api-personal-project/README.md

 - Both solutions are Spring Boot Applications
     - Ideally these should either be part of the same solution, OR be packaged separately to each other
-    - They are packaged together for the convenience of a github repository
+    - They are packaged together for the convenience of a Github repository

 ## Considerations for the future